vn971/rua/README.md

     ├── b1
     └── b2
 ```
 RUA will thus interrupt you 3 times, not 7 as if it would be plainly recursive.
-Also won't allow first step if it knows recursion breaks down the line.
+It also won't disrupt you if it knows recursion breaks down the line (with unsatisfiable dependencies).

 ## Limitations